amineyvazov368/eCommerce/README.md

 REST API architecture

 🧠 Logic

-Products are stored in database
+Products are stored in the database
 Users can browse and search products
 Products can be filtered by category
 Users add products to cart